What Should You Do if You Receive a Notice of Intent To Deny?

 Few immigration applications are more heavily scrutinized than marriage-based green cards.
 To prevent people from committing marriage fraud to obtain immigration benefits, USCIS conducts thorough interviews and often requests additional information before making a final determination.
 Applicants must provide a preponderance of evidence demonstrating the validity of their marriage and their eligibility for permanent residency.

 If you and/or your spouse received a Notice of Intent to Deny (NOID), rest assured this is not a formal denial.
-A NOID is a letter explaining why you have not demonstrated eligibility for the benefit you requested, but the letter gives you the opportunity to submit any additional or corrective information that could benefit your case.
-You must act quickly, however, because you typically have only 30 days to respond before USCIS officially denies your application.
+A NOID is a letter explaining why you have not demonstrated eligibility for the benefit you requested, but the letter allows you to submit any additional or corrective information that could benefit your case.
+However, you must act quickly because you typically have only 30 days to respond before USCIS officially denies your application.

 What Is the Difference Between a NOID and an RFE?